Tsirelson inequalities: Detecting cheating and quantumness in a single framework: Quantum harmonic oscillators

 Given a wave function $\ket{\psi} \in \Ha$, where $\Ha$ is the Hilbert space corresponding to single harmonic oscillator, we define the Wigner function $W_\psi$ corresponding to $\ket{\psi}$ as

-It represents the wave function $\psi$ in state space, with position and momentum coordinates $q$ and $p$.
-The Wigner-Weyl picture of quantum mechanics in which Wigner functions replace wave functions is an equivalent description of quantum theory \cite{Wigner-WignerFunctions,Groenewold-QM,Moyal-WignerFunctions,CurtrightFarlieZachos-WignerFunctions}.
-For a given Wigner function $W_\psi$, one obtains the probability distribution of position by marginalization, i.e., we have
+It represents the wave function in phase space, with position and momentum coordinates $q$ and $p$.
+The Wigner-Weyl picture in which Wigner functions replace wave functions is an equivalent description of quantum theory \cite{Wigner-WignerFunctions,Groenewold-QM,Moyal-WignerFunctions,CurtrightFarlieZachos-WignerFunctions}.
+The probability distribution of position is obtained by marginalization of $W_\psi$,

 A state of a classical harmonic oscillator is given by a probability density in phase space $\rho(q,p)$, where we now require that $\rho(q,p) \geq 0$ for all $q,p$.
 For example, the state of a localized particle is described by a Dirac delta distribution.
-It is well-known that for the harmonic oscillator, the time evolution of Wigner functions is given by Hamilton equations, and so the time evolution of classical and quantum harmonic oscillator in phase space coincides \cite{Case-wignerFunctions}; and the formula \eqref{eq:HO-ProbQ} for the position marginal coincides, too.
-It thus follows that the only non-classical property that the quantum harmonic oscillator can demonstrate in this experiment is the negativity of the Wigner function $W_\psi$ of the initial state.
+It is well-known that for the harmonic oscillator, the time evolution of classical and quantum harmonic oscillator in phase space coincides \cite{Case-wignerFunctions}; and the formula \eqref{eq:HO-ProbQ} for the position marginal coincides, too.
+Thus the only non-classical property that the quantum harmonic oscillator can demonstrate in this experiment is the negativity of the Wigner function $W_\psi$ of the initial state.

-So now assume that the Wigner function of the initial state is positive, that is, $W_\psi(q,p) \geq 0$ for all $q,p$.
+Now assume that the Wigner function of the initial state is positive, $W_\psi(q,p) \geq 0$ for all $q,p$.
 Then we can formally treat $W_\psi$ as a state of a classical harmonic oscillator, and we can thus, in principle, assume that we can measure the position of the oscillator without disturbing its state.
-Instead of measuring position only at one fixed time $t_x$, we could measure the position of the classical oscillator at every possible time $t_x$ in a single run of the experiment.
+Instead of measuring position only at one fixed time $t_x$, we could measure it at every possible time $t_x$ in a single run of the experiment.
 In this way, we would obtain the global probability distribution $[p(a_1 \ldots a_{\nx})]_{a_1,\ldots,a_{\nx}}$, the marginals of which are the $[p(a|x)]_{a,x}$ given in \eqref{eq:HO-condProb}.